Samthesimpsons/Project-Weather-ETL-Application/Documentation.md

     - Contains the configuration to build and the schedule to deploy the Lambda function daily;
 2. `application/app.py`
     - Contains the code of our application;
-    - AWS Lambda handler function contains the API query, transformation step, maximum temperature calculation, and saves the results to a CSV file into our S3 Bucket.
+    - AWS Lambda handler function contains the API query, transformation step, and maximum temperature calculation, and saves the results to a CSV file into our S3 Bucket.
 3. `application/requirements.txt`
-    - Contains a list of Python libraries needed for our function to run
+    - Contains a list of Python libraries needed for our function to run.

-## Deployment of ETL
+## Deployment of ETL Pipeline and Datalake

 Now to build and deploy the application using the AWS SAM CLI: